Breakfast IS Best

 - add nut milk and berries

-Such a quick and easy way to get your needed protein and good fats (& good carbs from fruit and nuts) to start the day
+Such a quick and easy way to get your needed protein and good fats to start the day

-- Use you favourite nut milk or milk, or add protein powder to water
+- Use your favourite nut milk or milk, or add protein powder to water

-- add your favourite fruit (don’t go overboard with fruit, just add enough to flavour)
+- add your favourite vegies (leafy greens are great) and fruit (don’t go overboard with fruit, just add enough to flavour)

 Done and dusted!
 Keeps you going for hours